Auxdibot/auxdibot-docs/docs/legal/privacy-policy.md

 ### 3. Data Deletion

 Auxdibot does not collect any data that is not already publicly available on Discord, and will only collect data required for Auxdibot to perform its functionality within Discord servers.
-Users can request deletion of their data by sending a deletion request with the specified data to steven.primeaux@auxdible.me.
+Users can request deletion of their data by sending a deletion request with the specified data to support@auxdibot.xyz.
 However, please note that data stored on servers where Auxdibot operates may continue to be recorded.

 ### 4. Changes to This Privacy Policy